Bat: Ecology

-Flight has enabled bats to become one of the most widely distributed groups of mammals.
-Apart from the Arctic, the Antarctic and a few isolated oceanic islands, bats exist in almost every habitat on Earth.
-Tropical areas tend to have more species than temperate ones.
-Different species select different habitats during different seasons, ranging from seasides to mountains and deserts, but they require suitable roosts.
-Bat roosts can be found in hollows, crevices, foliage, and even human-made structures, and include "tents" the bats construct with leaves.
-Megabats generally roost in trees.
-Most microbats are nocturnal and megabats are typically diurnal or crepuscular.
-Microbats are known to exhibit diurnal behaviour in temperate regions during summer when there is insufficient night time to forage, and in areas where there are few avian predators during the day.
+Flight has enabled bats to become one of the most widespread groups of mammals, being found nearly everywhere apart from polar regions, some remote islands and the very top of mountains.
+Species diversity is greater in tropical areas than temperate ones.
+Bats are about 66% of all mammalian individuals, despite being just 10% of the total biomass of wild terrestrial mammals.
+Different species select different habitats during different seasons, including ocean coasts, mountains, rainforests and deserts, but they require suitable roosts.
+Bat roosts can be found in hollows, crevices, foliage, and even human-made structures, and include "tents" the bats construct with leaves; Megabats generally roost in trees.
+Bats are usually nocturnal, but are known to exhibit diurnal behaviour in temperate regions during summer to make up for insufficient nighttime feeding, and where there is little predatory threat from birds.

-In temperate areas, some microbats migrate hundreds of kilometres to winter hibernation dens; others pass into torpor in cold weather, rousing and feeding when warm weather allows insects to be active.
-Others retreat to caves for winter and hibernate for as much as six months.
-Microbats rarely fly in rain; it interferes with their echolocation, and they are unable to hunt.
+In temperate areas, some bats migrate to winter hibernation dens, usually caves and mines, where they pass into torpor during the cold weather, never waking and relying on their stored fat.
+Similarly tropical bats go through aestivation during periods of prolonged heat and dryness.
+Bats rarely fly in rain, possibly because being wet costs them more energy and raindrops interfere with their echolocation.
+They do appear to surf storm fronts when travelling to give birth in warmer temperatures.

 Food and feeding

 Different bat species have different diets, including insects, nectar, pollen, fruit and even vertebrates.
 Megabats are mostly fruit, nectar and pollen eaters.
-Due to their small size, high-metabolism and rapid burning of energy through flight, bats must consume large amounts of food for their size.
-Insectivorous bats may eat over 120 percent of their body weight, while frugivorous bats may eat over twice their weight.
+Due to their small size, high metabolism and rapid burning of energy through flight, bats must consume large amounts of food for their size.
+Insectivorous bats may eat over 120 percent of their body weight per day, while frugivorous bats may eat over twice their weight.
 They can travel significant distances each night, exceptionally as much as 38.5 km in the spotted bat (Euderma maculatum), in search of food.
-Bats use a variety of hunting strategies.
-Bats get most of their water from the food they eat; many species also drink from water sources like lakes and streams, flying over the surface and dipping their tongues into the water.
+Bats may acquire water from the food they eat or drink from sources like lakes and streams, flying over the surface and dipping their tongues into the water.

-The Chiroptera as a whole are in the process of losing the ability to synthesise vitamin C. In a test of 34 bat species from six major families, including major insect- and fruit-eating bat families, all were found to have lost the ability to synthesise it, and this loss may derive from a common bat ancestor, as a single mutation.
-At least two species of bat, the frugivorous bat (Rousettus leschenaultii) and the insectivorous bat (Hipposideros armiger), have retained their ability to produce vitamin C.
+Bats as a group appear to be losing vitamin C synthesis.
+Such a loss was recorded in 34 bat species from six major families, both insect- and fruit-eating, with the cause being a single mutation inherited from a common ancestor.
+Vitamin C synthesis has been recorded in at least two species of bat, Leschenault's rousette (Rousettus leschenaultii) and the great roundleaf bat (Hipposideros armiger).